Mayer-Vietoris squares in algebraic geometry: Gluing of modules in Mayer--Vietoris squares

 \itemref{CI:reflects:alg:fin-type} If $A\to B$ is a homomorphism of $\Orb_X$-algebras such that $\Phi(A)\to \Phi(B)$ is of finite type, then write $B$ as a filtered union of finitely generated $A$-subalgebras $B_\lambda$.
 For sufficiently large $\lambda$, we have that $\Phi(B_\lambda)\to \Phi(B)$ is surjective, hence so is $B_\lambda\to B$ so $A\to B$ is of finite type.

 \itemref{CI:reflects:alg:fin-pres} If $A\to B$ is a homomorphism of $\Orb_X$-algebras such that $\Phi(A)\to \Phi(B)$ is of finite presentation, then we have already seen that $A\to B$ is of finite type.
 There is an exact sequence $0\to I\to A[x_1,x_2,\dots,x_n]\to B\to 0$ and if $B$ is $f$-flat, then this sequence remains exact after applying $f^*$.
-We conclude that $I$ is a finitely generated ideal, hence that $A\to B$ is of finite presentation. \end{proof}
+If in addition $A$ is $f$-flat, then we conclude that $I$ is a finitely generated ideal (use Lemma~\ref{L:mv_bc}\itemref{LI:mv_bc:mv} and Theorem~\ref{T:MV-QCoh-gluing}\itemref{TI:MV-QCoh-gluing:ft}), hence that $A\to B$ is of finite presentation. \end{proof}

 \begin{corollary} Assume that we are in the situation of Theorem \ref{T:MV-QCoh-gluing}.
 If $f$ is flat, then $\Phi_{\AFF}$ and $\Phi_{\QAFF}$ are equivalences of categories. \end{corollary} \begin{proof} The equivalence of $\Phi_{\AFF}$ follows immediately from Corollary \ref{C:gluing-of-algebras}.
 For $\QAFF$, we must work a little more.
 Some notation will be useful: if $W \to Y$ is quasi-affine, then let $\bar{W} \to Y$ denote its affine hull.
 Note that the formation of $\bar{W} \to Y$ commutes with flat base change on $Y$.
 Similarly, for a morphism $\alpha\colon W_1 \to W_2$ of quasi-affine schemes over $Y$ we let $\bar{\alpha}$ denote the induced morphism between the affine hulls.